grafana/grafana/docs/sources/plugins/developing/development.md

 # Developer Guide

-You can extend Grafana by writing your own plugins and then share then with other users in [our plugin repository](https://grafana.com/plugins).
+You can extend Grafana by writing your own plugins and then share them with other users in [our plugin repository](https://grafana.com/plugins).

 ## Short version